Skip to content

 The PoA development includes the demolition of existing facilities that are either not required for this redevelopment or cannot be repurposed, along with the refurbishment of the remaining buildings to meet project needs.

 To help visualise the scope of plant equipment removal, the skyline graphic below illustrates the planned changes to the site.
-Items highlighted in red are scheduled for removal, including the taller stacks and chimneys.
+Items highlighted in red are scheduled for removal.

 Timeline